• Skip to primary navigation

 This addresses whether employers should report the same six measures as Gender Pay Gap reporting.

-We recommend collating and adding two additional statistics before applying the standard six measures from the Gender Pay Gap reporting framework:
+Therefore, we recommend using two additional statistics before to using the standard six from the GPG;

-2. The proportion of employees who have disclosed their ethnicity.
+• The proportion of employees who have disclosed their ethnicity.

 We recommend that narratives and action plans become a mandatory requirement from the outset.